Apply for a noise exemption

 City staff will do random checks to confirm that the notice has been circulated.

-Local residents will then have two weeks to contact the City to voice their concerns, objections or comments about the event.
+Local residents will then have two weeks to contact the City to voice their concerns, objections or comments.

 We’ll review the feedback from residents with your local Councillor to decide whether to grant your exemption.
 If your exemption is granted, we’ll send you a letter outlining what’s been approved.